Sagenseele/KubeJSJourneymap/README.md

 # KubeJS Journeymap

-A client-side NeoForge **1.21.1** mod that locks JourneyMap (fullscreen map, menus and minimap) behind a [KubeJS](https://kubejs.com/) stage.
-While the stage is missing, JourneyMap's GUIs can't be opened (an action-bar message is shown) and the minimap stays hidden.
+A client-side NeoForge **1.21.1** mod that locks JourneyMap behind a [KubeJS](https://kubejs.com/) stage.
+While the stage is missing, JourneyMap's GUIs can't be opened and the minimap stays hidden.

 **Requires:** KubeJS and JourneyMap obviously.